Christos Tjortjis, DEng, BSc, MPhil, PhD

 Contact Us | ©2019 C. Tjortjis

-Christos is a tenured Assistant Professor in Decision Support and Knowledge Discovery systems and Programme Director for the MSc in Data Science, the MSc in ICT systems and the MSc in Smart Cities and Communities at the International Hellenic University, School of Science & Technology.
+Christos is a tenured Assistant Professor in Knowledge Discovery and Software Engineering systems and Programme Director for the MSc in Data Science, the MSc in ICT systems and the MSc in Smart Cities and Communities at the International Hellenic University, School of Science & Technology.
 Formerly he was an adjunct Associate Professor at the University of Ioannina, Dept. of Computer Science & Engineering, an adjunct Assistant Professor at the University of Western Macedonia, Dept. Engineering Informatics and Telecommunications an external moderator for the Nottingham Trent University, Nottingham Business School and a tenured Lecturer at the University of Manchester, Schools of Computer Science and Informatics, as well as UMIST, Department of Computation.

 He holds a DEng(Hons) in Computer Engineering and Informatics (5 year studies) from the Department of Computer Engineering & Informatics at the University of Patras, and a BSc(Hons) in Law (4 year studies) from the Law School at the Democritus University of Thrace, in Greece.
 He also holds an MPhil in Computation from UMIST and a PhD in Informatics from the University of Manchester, U.K.